act-rules/act-rules.github.io/_rules/html-page-lang-matches-default-ucwvc8.md

 #### Inapplicable Example 4

-In page has an undefined [default language][default page language] can not be defined because it can either be English or French.
+In page has an undefined [default language][default page language] because it can either be English or French.

 ```html
 <!DOCTYPE html>